rosasip/enterprise-active-directory-security-lab/README.md

 - Windows Server 2025: 4 GB Memory, 60 GB Disk Space
 - Windows 11 Pro: 4 GB Memory, 64 GB Disk Space (Minimum)
 - Virtualization: VT-x (Intel) or AMD-V enabled in BIOS

+### Lab Setup
+1. Set Up a Virtual Lab Environment:
+- Use virtualization software like VMware Workstation Pro, Hyper-V, or VirtualBox.
+- Install Windows Server 2022 (or 2025) and configure it as a Domain Controller.
+- Install a couple of Windows client machines (Windows 11 Pro) and join them to the domain.